 Ramsey County Public Library, Roseville • Sensory-Friendly Mornings • Every Friday morning, the children’s wing opens an hour earlier for children who need a quieter environment to thrive.
-I believe it began as a summer program but has continued into the school year.
+I believe it began as a summer program but has continued into the school year, but call 651-724-6032 for more information.

 Wild Rumpus Bookstore • Sensory-Friendly Storytime • 2nd Thursdays of the Month, 9:30 am

 Wild Rumpus is committed to the following (taken from their website):